Christmas is stressful.

 I recently heard this suggestion for giving gifts: something you want, something you need, something to wear, and something to read.
 Four gifts.
 I might try that this year.

 We have done all of these in the past.
-As a family, we have found feeding the homeless the most meaningful as it sets the right tone for the season.
+As a family, we have found feeding those without a home the most meaningful as it sets the right tone for the season.

 3. Lose Hope

 I think losing hope is one of the reasons Christmas is stressful.
 We expect people to be something they are never going to be.
 I can’t tell you how many times I have been let down because I hoped “things would be different this year.”